guardaco/Dogesight/README.md

 Dogesight coming soon...

-# *Litesight*
+# *Dogesight*

-*Litesight* is an open-source Litecoin blockchain explorer with complete REST and websocket APIs.
+*Dogesight* is an open-source Dogecoin blockchain explorer with complete REST and websocket APIs.
-Litesight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+Dogesight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-Check some screenshots and more details at [litesight's project homepage](https://github.com/pembo210/Litesight).
+Check some screenshots and more details at [Dogesight's project homepage](https://github.com/pembo210/Dogesight).

-*Litesight* project is now split in two repositories.
-One for the [API](https://github.com/pembo210/Litesight-api) and for the front-end.
+*Dogesight* project is now split in two repositories.
+One for the [API](https://github.com/pembo210/Dogesight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.